CR manifold

 The abbreviation CR stands for "Cauchy–Riemann" or "Complex-Real".
+A CR-function, which is a generalization of a holomorphic function, is a solution to the system of equations $\overline{\partial_b} f=0$.

 Introduction and motivation

 The notion of a CR structure attempts to describe intrinsically the property of being a hypersurface (or certain real submanifolds of higher codimension) in complex space by studying the properties of holomorphic vector fields which are tangent to the hypersurface.